PaperMC/docs/docs/paper/admin/how-to/update.md

 malfunctions or other accidents might!
 Updating is a great time to work in a backup.
 Having functioning backups is essential to every server, big or small.

-If you don't already have a backup plan in place, see [Backup and Recovery] where we walk through multiple different backup or recovery strategies.

 ## Step 2.
 Update Plugins

 Just like it's important to update Paper, it's equally important to keep plugins up to date.
 You